-- 25. The Biological Weapons Convention supports the development of the peaceful uses of biological science and technology.
+25. The Biological Weapons Convention supports the development of the peaceful uses of biological science and technology.
 Under article X of the Convention, States parties are required to facilitate and have the right to participate in the fullest possible exchange of equipment, materials and scientific and technological information for the use of biological agents and toxins for peaceful purposes.
-Bilateral or regional assistance and cooperation may be available under the Convention that is not available through other channels or not available to non-parties. - 26.
-States parties to the Convention meet regularly to advise and assist each other in developing their national capacities in such areas as: disease monitoring, detection and diagnosis; biosafety and biosecurity; education, training and awareness-raising; emergency response; and legal, regulatory and administrative measures, including licensing, registration, customs, law enforcement and transport.
+Bilateral or regional assistance and cooperation may be available under the Convention that is not available through other channels or not available to non-parties.

+26. States parties to the Convention meet regularly to advise and assist each other in developing their national capacities in such areas as: disease monitoring, detection and diagnosis; biosafety and biosecurity; education, training and awareness-raising; emergency response; and legal, regulatory and administrative measures, including licensing, registration, customs, law enforcement and transport.
 In terms of training and capacity-building in the Middle East, with funding from the European Union, the Implementation Support Unit organized a regional workshop on scientific and technological developments related to the Convention in Amman in 2018 and, also with European Union funding, provided capacity-building assistance upon request to Iraq and Lebanon.
 In 2021 and 2022, similar capacity-building assistance was provided to the State of Palestine and the Sudan, also with funding from the European Union.
-Another regional workshop for national contact points for the Convention from the Middle East and North Africa is scheduled for November 2023. - 27.
-In terms of training and capacity-building in the Middle East region, with funding from the Global Partnership against the Spread of Weapons and Materials of Mass Destruction, the United Nations Office for Disarmament Affairs is implementing a four-year project aimed at strengthening the universalization and national implementation of the Convention in Africa.
-Kenya held a regional workshop on the universalization and effective implementation of the Convention in Eastern Africa in October 2022, in which the following States of the Middle East region participated: Comoros, Djibouti, Somalia and Sudan.
+A regional workshop for national contact points for the Convention from the Middle East and North Africa was held in Qatar in 2024.

+27. In terms of training and capacity-building in the Middle East region, with funding from the Global Partnership against the Spread of Weapons and Materials of Mass Destruction, the United Nations Office for Disarmament Affairs is implementing a four-year project aimed at strengthening the universalization and national implementation of the Convention in Africa.
+Kenya held a regional workshop on the universalization and effective implementation of the Convention in East Africa in October 2022, in which the following States of the Middle East region participated: Comoros, Djibouti, Somalia and Sudan.
 Morocco held a regional workshop on the universalization and effective implementation of the Convention in Northern Africa in June 2023, in which the following States of the Middle East region participated: Comoros (observer), Libya, Mauritania, Morocco and Tunisia.
+National capacitybuilding assistance was provided to Libya in 2024 through a workshop that was hosted by Morocco.
+A national workshop in support of universalization of the Convention will be held in Djibouti in October 2024, in partnership with the Security Council resolution 1540 (2004) Support Unit and the European Union Chemical, Biological, Radiological and Nuclear Risk Mitigation Centres of Excellence Initiative.
+National activities are also planned for the Comoros and Mauritania in 2025.
 Several national capacity-building activities are planned to be carried out by 2026 with the aim of promoting the universalization of the Convention, providing assistance for the development of legislation for implementing the Convention, supporting the preparation and submission of confidence-building measures and facilitating the establishment or designation of national contact points.